-Additionally, the presence of cocaine in the bloodstream can not directly be associated with a certain level of impairment or specific effects without additional information.
+Additionally, the presence of cocaine in the bloodstream cannot directly be associated with a certain level of intoxication without additional information.
 The level of individual tolerance to cocaine and minor artificial changes to cocaine during storage also act their role in the length and strength of effects.

-- A single dose of 30mg taken through intravenous injection, reaches peak levels only after 5 minutes.
+- After intravenous injection, a single dose of 30mg reaches peak levels only after 5 minutes.

-- After snorting a dose of 100mg cocaine, peak levels in plasma concentrations are reached 30 minutes later.
+- After snorting 100mg cocaine, peak levels are reached about 30 minutes later.

-- When 50mg of cocaine base are smoked, peak plasma concentrations are produced within 45 minutes.
+- After smoking 50mg of cocaine base, peak levels are produced within 45 minutes.

 - After orally taking 140 mg/70 kg of cocaine, peak levels are reached after 1 hour.